By Fahima Miah

 We know of more than one agency who not only churn out the same pieces of clichéd content in more-or-less the same format for half a dozen competitive clients but who are also happy to take the top responding data from one clients managed marketing automation instance to use with new clients they’re onboarding to give themselves a successful headstart - at the expense of their existing customer.
 They even serve the same hot leads from one client to several others so they can maximise their yield from pay-per-lead pricing elements.

-Is your partners team overworked & are they cross
+Is your partners team overworked & are they cross contaminating with others in your industry? |

 This is, thankfully, an extreme case and it’s certainly unethical but it’s the kind of worst-case scenario that you will definitely wish to avoid.
 Interrogate your potential provider carefully on which clients they’re working with and how they ringfence not just your competitors but all of their accounts.
 If they claim dozens of automation clients then, unless they have a seriously large global team, how many staff do they actually have and how many of them actually create content?
 If they only have a few marketing automation and content marketing centric staff versus a large claimed client base then it’s of course inevitable that the person(s) managing your account will not only be overworked (and far from dedicated to your project) but they may well also be cross-contaminating with others in your industry either intentionally or not.
 It’s such a problem for some agencies that they often claim headcount that doesn’t even exist!